 Conclusion: CHF is a major public health problem in Morocco and AFRICA in general.
 It's a major cause of death and re-hospitalization among elderly patients.
-Preventive and public health strategies need to be defined according to the local characteristics in order to implant an optimal and appropriate therapeutic treatments.
+Therefore, health strategies need to be accustomed and adjusted to the elderly patients in order to implant an optimal and appropriate therapeutic treatments.